-You can easily remove addon domains using the cPanel Addon Domains function.
+You can also remove an addon domain using the Addon Domains function.

-To delete addon domains, go to the Addon Domains > Modify Addon Domain section, then locate the addon domain you would like to delete and click Remove …
+To delete an addon domain, go to the Addon Domains > Modify Addon Domain panel, locate the item you want to delete and click Remove …

 If you are sure that you want to permanently remove the addon domain, click on the ‘Remove’ button …

 Creating A Domain Alias

 To “park” a domain on top of another domain, first make sure that the domain’s nameservers have been set up correctly (see this tutorial for more information about setting up nameservers).

 Log into your cPanel admin area and scroll down to the ‘Domains’ section.
 Click on Aliases …

 Note: In older versions of cPanel, the ‘aliases’ function is listed as Parked Domains …

 Type in the name of the domain you want to park on top of your existing domain and click Add Domain to create a new parked domain …

 Your new domain alias will be created …